Last Updated on September 13, 2021

 Moreover, Coinbase is a high-liquidity brokerage which means that users buy the supported assets directly from the platform itself, and not from other users.
 Once you pass their KYC verification check, you can choose one of the following fiat deposits: debit card for small investments, wire transfer for large investments, or bank account for both.

 Coinbase excels in protecting customers’ money first by implementing an insurance policy for funds stored online (2%), and by using cold storage for the remaining 98% of the money.
 The platform has an easily navigable and beginner-friendly interface.
 Don’t hesitate to join one of the best exchanges in the USA and get ready for a spotless trading experience.

-Kraken is a close third in the USA, it has much lower fees than Coinbase and supports more Cryptocurrencies.
+Kraken is a close second in the USA, it has much lower fees than Coinbase and supports more Cryptocurrencies.
 It’s the top exchange because it’s located in the US and has a great balance of everything: from great customer support to it’s superior trading platform.
 The key to Kraken’s longevity is its impressive top-notch security system, owing to its founder’s background in cybersecurity.
 To secure your account, you can activate the customary two-factor authentication code to access your account, use a special Kraken “Master Key” for restricted account actions, and a Global Settings Lock as the last line of defense from unknown-party changes.

 Thanks to the effort of its dedicated team of experts, Kraken has never been successfully attacked by hackers.
 The clutter-free dashboard filled with colorful illustrations and a soothing color palette hints at the impeccable user experience.
 When you visit the website, Kraken inquires on your level of expertise and based on that, you’re redirected to an informative page optimized according to your level.